 Friendships are sacred; they are one of a kind.
 Friends are there whether you need someone to lean on or just for making great memories.
 Friends also make going through tough times a little bit easier by being there.
 The stigma of schizophrenia has led people to believe that those who struggle with the illness are not capable of maintaining friendships, but this is not true.
-While it is true that some schizophrenics find it difficult to have trust in someone, once they do, it is very possible to maintain a friendship.
+While it is true that some people with schizophrenia find it difficult to have trust in someone, once they do, it is very possible to maintain a friendship.

 In fact, friendships make the symptoms of schizophrenia easier.
 It is always nice to be able to confide in someone.
 According to Dan Hoeweler, friendships help keep a grasp on reality by building a stronger, healthier mind.
 In “Schizophrenia and Relationships” by Sherry Rauh, an individual with schizophrenia says that it is nice to have someone to be able to monitor the symptoms by making sure they take their medication, eat regular meals, and stay away from unnecessary stress (Rauh).